awkless/awkless/README.md

 ## About Me

-I am a self-taught coder that likes using Linux, and writing custom emulators in C and C++.
+I am a self-taught coder that likes ricing Linux distributions, and writing emulators for old hardware.

+Currently an undergraduate at New Mexico State University.
+Planning on graduating in Fall 2024 for a bachlors in Computer Science.

 ## Statistics